vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## Hybrid AI Pipelines (Today)

+Modern medical imaging pipelines increasingly weave: (1) perceptual neural models for segmentation or detection; (2) feature-level summarisation (radiomics or learned embeddings); (3) symbolic/spatial or constraint layers for validation, explanation, and safety; and (4) lifecycle governance artifacts (provenance logs, configuration descriptors).
+This layering is driven by regulatory and clinical pressures as much as by technical optimisation.

 - **Neural-symbolic AI**: combines statistical learning with symbolic reasoning.
 - **Applications in medicine**: combining radiomic features with logical/ontological reasoning (e.g., linking imaging biomarkers with disease ontologies).
 - **Industry trend**: From purely rule-based expert systems (XCON, PROSPECTOR) → to hybrid AI pipelines (Watson, Zebra, radiomics platforms).